Kalong Facts and Threats: The Malayan Flying Fox Under Siege

 The Malayan Flying Fox is a marvel of the natural world, both striking and otherworldly.
 Their velvety fur ranges from glossy black to a rich reddish-gold that glows in the dappled sunlight of their treetop roosts.
 Their expansive wings, often veined and translucent, are masterpieces of natural engineering, allowing them to soar effortlessly, sometimes for over 50 km in a single night.
 Weighing between 0.65 and 1.1 kilograms, they are among the largest bat species in the world.

 Their glossy, woolly fur varies between individuals and ages, with mature males often sporting thicker, slightly stiffer coats.
 Colouration ranges from mahogany-red and orange-ochre on the head to chocolate-brown and silver tinges on their undersides.
-Their golden or orange mantles form a regal collar, while immature bats are duller, with greyish-brown hues that brighten as they age.
+Their golden or orange mantles form a regal collar.
+By contrast, immature bats are duller, with greyish-brown hues that brighten as they age.
 They have no tail, and their fox-like faces, complete with pointed ears, add to their unique charm.

 The Malayan Flying Fox’s haunting, intelligent eyes seem to observe the world with a quiet wisdom, reflecting their keen reliance on sight over echolocation.
 In their colonies—sometimes numbering tens of thousands—they are lively, social creatures.

-Their wing membranes, mostly hairless, are rounded at the tips, granting them exceptional manoeuvrability in flight.
-Malayan Flying Foxes display a fascinating array of behaviours.
+Their wing membranes, mostly hairless, are rounded at the tips.
+As a result, they can manoeuvre very well when flying.
+Furthermore, Malayan Flying Foxes display a fascinating array of behaviours.
 At roost, they hang upside down, often fanning themselves with their wings to stay cool in tropical heat.
 They groom one another, squabble over perches with flurries of deep growls and impressive wing displays.
-They cradle their young tenderly in their wings.
+Despite this, they cradle their young tenderly in their wings.

 By carrying seeds far and wide, they regenerate ecosystems across Southeast Asia’s fragile tropical ecosystems, ensuring the survival of countless other plants and animal species.